DeNepo/databases/isolate/week-1/EXERCISES.md

 </details>

 ## Order By
-<details><summary>Show all tracks' name and duration, sorted from longest to shortest duration</summary>
+<details><summary>6.
+Show all tracks' name and duration, sorted from longest to shortest duration</summary>

 ```sql
 SELECT